2017 Tour — FAQ

 Will you have a specialist for the item(s) I bring?

-We staff each event with about 70 appraisers who cover a wide variety of categories.
+We staff each event with between 50 and 70 appraisers who cover a wide variety of categories.
 Although occasionally our experts are stumped, most often they'll be able to answer your questions.